ApplexusLabs/aws-sap-idoc-tricks/README.md

 4. Configure outbound SAP RFC destination
 5. Configure outbound IDOC for RFC destination
 6. Tying it all together
-7. Extra Credit:  Implement a response of ALEAUD IDOC back into SAP

 ## 1. Create the Lamdba routine to process IDOC
 The Lambda code is quite simple and in the repo.
 I use an XML to JSON parser and a UUID module to generate unique names.
 In a way, this is kind of like Kinesis Firehose functionality.
 You could also use Kinesis Firehose as an alternative from the API Gateway, then trigger subsequent processes from there.
 The options are limitless.